waterholeforum/docs/installation.md

 ### 2. Configure the Database

 Once this command has finished running, edit the `.env` file at the root of your new Waterhole installation.
 This file contains environment configuration settings like your community name, URL, and database details.
 See [Configuration](./configuration.md) for more details.
-For the purposes of installation, fill out the following values:
+To get up and running, fill out the following values:

 -   `APP_NAME`: The name of your community
 -   `APP_URL`: The root URL of your Waterhole installation